rage/programming-25/data/grading-and-exams.md

 ### Grading scale

+MOOC is divided into two courses: Introduction to Programming (parts 1 to 7) and Advanced Course in Programming (parts 8 to 14).
-The course is graded on the following scale:
+Both courses are graded on the following scale:

 <table>
     <thead>